vazhka-dolya/katarakta/README.md

 It's romanized "cataract" in Russian.
 It doesn't really have any meaning and I just thought it was funny.

 **Is it translated to any other languages?**\
-As of 1.4.7, katarakta is translated to Ukrainian, Russian and Kazakh (Cyrillic and Latin).
+As of 1.4.8, katarakta is translated to Ukrainian, Russian and Kazakh (Cyrillic and Latin).

-**Why are issues and plans here and not in the Issues tab?**\
-When writing this I completely forgot there is a tab for issues and now I am too lazy to move it to that tab.

 **Do you know about SM64 Eye Changer from ImCodist?**\
 As you probably guessed by seeing this question here, yes.\